 Check the Thermostat

 If you have enjoyed the summer and want to embrace the winter gracefully, you need to change the temperature setting with a thermostat.
 Set your thermostat to “HEAT”, and also make sure that you haven’t turned the fan “ON”.

 You need to check the batteries of your thermostat and replace them if needed.
 If your thermostat does not use batteries, do a check of the control board or the circuit.
-Make sure that power is coming into the thermostat unit because if it is not, you need to call us for a professional furnace repair in Newark to help you.
+Make sure that power is coming into the thermostat unit because if it is not, you need to call us for a professional furnace repair in Hudson to help you.

 Check the Burner

 The burner of your furnace has the same importance as the burner of your gas grill.
 It works along with the igniter and the flame sensor to control the flame of your furnace.
 Ensure that your burners are clean and there is no problem with the gas supply to the furnace.

 If you don’t know how to access your burners, call us to help you.